Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 Left render evaluated refractions with BSDF = Color.
 Right render evaluated them using Beer-Lambert law.
 </p>

 Using this method also requires a new parameter medium density, which is well, density of a medium, glass in this case.
-We could also keep the surface attenuation from the medium attenuation a separate thing, so on surface hit it still gets attenuated `BSDF = Color;`, which is also fine and gives you more artistic freedom.
+We could also keep the surface attenuation as a separate thing, so on surface hit it still gets attenuated `BSDF = Color;`, which is also fine and gives you more artistic freedom.
 But then another parameter called medium color has to be introduced.

 ### Conclusion